pallets-eco/flask-admin/doc/quickstart.rst

 Introduction
 ------------

-While developing the library, I attempted to make it as flexible as possible, so you don't have to monkey patch, if you wanted to extend or change existing functionality.
+While developing the library, I attempted to make it as flexible as possible.
+Developer should not patch a library to achieve desired functionality.

 Library uses one simple, but powerful concept - administrative pieces are built as classes with view methods.